demed223/1950FinalProject/README.md

 ````
 jupyter lab
 ````
+## Connecting to the API
+In order for your API calls to work, you must be connected to the Brown University VPN: https://it.brown.edu/services/virtual-private-network-vpn

 ## References
 - Binz et al. (2025). *Centaur: a foundation model of human cognition*
 - Feher da Silva et al. (2023). *Rethinking model-based and model-free influences on mental effort and striatal prediction errors.* Nature Human Behaviour, 7(6), 956–969.